 There are two types of public REITs, traded and non-traded…

-publicly traded REITs are traded on the stock exchange and both are filed with the SEC.
+Publicly traded REITs are traded on the stock exchange and both are filed with the SEC.
 Their performance also reported publicly, which adds a government required level of transparency.

 The public REITs are available for any investor and usually require a minimum investment, which starts around $1,000.
 Like all shares traded publicly, the investment is liquid, and the owner can evaluate the performance of the shares they own daily.
 As a result, public REITs tend to focus on short term performance.

-The liquidity of public REITs leads to a major drawback, which are high-upfront costs.
+The liquidity of public REITs leads to a major drawback, which is high-upfront costs.
 They can be as much as 15%, but this may vary.
 The fees are a trade-off for being able to buy and sell shares of the REIT at will, but this may not be a sound strategy for an investor seeking long-term growth.

 Private REITs are not available on the stock exchange and are not registered with the SEC.
 They are not focused solely on reaching short term or quarterly goals.
 Since they are not available on the stock exchanges, they are not subjected to its volatility.